albertcroig/Stewart-SVG-Projection-js/README.md

 Follow these steps to install and set up the project on your local machine.

 ### Prerequisites
-Before you begin, ensure you have met the following requirements:
+Before beginning, ensure you have met the following requirements:

 - You have installed Node.js (v14.x or higher) and npm (v6.x or higher).
 - You have a working internet connection.